PagerDuty/pdpyras/README.rst

 beta or non-documented API endpoints for one reason or another, so we also needed a client that provided easy access to features of the underlying HTTP library, but that eliminated tedious tasks like querying, `pagination`_ and header-setting.
+Finally, we discovered that the way we were using `requests`_ wasn't making use of connection re-use, and wanted a way to easily enforce this as a standard practice.
 Ultimately, we deemed most other libraries to be both overkill for this task and also not very conducive to use for experimental API calls.

 Features
 --------
 - Efficient API access through automatic HTTP connection pooling and persistence
-- Supports Python 2.7 through 3.6
+- Tested in / support for Python 2.7 through 3.6
 - Automatic cooldown/reattempt for rate limiting and transient network problems
 - Inclusion of required `HTTP Request Headers`_ for PagerDuty REST API requests
 - Bulk data retrieval and iteration over `resource index`_ endpoints with